All Episodes

 I have seen Monica Crowley on TV.

-Uh I I'm sure that many more than just those two went down there.
+I'm sure that many more than just those two went down there.

-And they're coming back, and they're telling stories like we shared with you for Richard Minader, who wrote uh in the New York Post about how cushy the treatment is.
+And they're coming back and they're telling stories like we shared with you with Richard Mineter, who wrote in the New York Post about how cushy the treatment is, how the detainees, when they're interrogated, sit in lazy boy recliners.

 But something about this is starting to rub me the wrong way.

-Uh I have not been invited, ladies and gentlemen.
+I have not been invited, ladies and gentlemen.

-Uh uh, why should I be?
+Why should I be?

-I have a thriving merchandise business oriented around, and I know enough about what's going on down there without having to go.
+I have a thriving merchandise business oriented around and I know enough about what's going on down there without having to go.

-It sounds like a hotel, all of food, all the meals, uh uh the uh the variety of food that is being served.
+All the food, all the meals, the variety of food that is being served.

-You know, I I just think it's part of this political correctness is going a little bit too far to balance out some extreme criticism on the other side.
+You know, I just think it's part of this political correctness is going a little bit too far to balance out some extreme criticism on the other side.

-Lowry said, Rich Lowry of National Review, the most effective interrogator at Gitmo is said to be an older woman who adopts a nurturing attitude.
+Lowry said, Rich Lowry of National Review, the most effective interrogator at Gitmo, is said to be an older woman who adopts a nurturing attitude.

-Now that's the way to go.
+Now, that's the way to go.

 Nurture these guys.